 Cocktails served, we added beer today, wine isn’t quite a gumbo accompaniment.
-Wine aficionados will disagree, we offer hearty red blend from up north for those so inclined.
+Wine aficionados will disagree, we offer hearty red blend from Napa for those so inclined.

 Other than bread, there are no sides, protein, vegetables and starch in the form of rice are all in the main, and only, dish.